Why Are More Young Women Than Young Men Moving Left?

 Of unique interest now is that the movement to the left is more disproportionate among young women than young men.

-As a nation we should know this is happening and try to understand why.
+As a nation, we should know this is happening and try to understand why.

-But consider data from a recent Pew Research survey.
+Women, traditionally, have been the stabilizing cultural influence in chaotic times.
+But consider the data from a recent Pew Research survey.

 Per the survey, our young people are less inclined than in previous generations to marry and have children.